entropyxyz/entropy-docs/docs/07-Sign.md

 The committee requires one Validator from each signing group as well as the user.
 The current version of the program will be executed here to determine whether or not to proceed with the signing protocol.

-- The SDK method which does this is [`Entropy.sign`](https://entropy-api-docs.vercel.app/entropy-js/classes/core.default.html#sign).

 For details on how signatures are actually created, see [Threshold Signature Scheme](ThresholdSignatureScheme).

 ## Signing process